Tokyo: Top 10 Things To Do

 Rodin – The Thinker

 At the edge of Ueno Park is the Tokyo National Museum.
 This contains the world’s largest collection of Japanese art.
-It opens from 9.30 am – 5 pm daily except Mondays and costs Y1000.
-This gives you access to exhibits across several buildings in the huge complex.
+An entry ticket gives you access to exhibits across several buildings in the huge complex.

 Tokyo National Museum from Ueno Koen